 Christendom, as a corporate entity representing God and having responsibility for His testimony in the world during the time of the Christian dispensation, is another matter entirely.
 Christendom is different from Israel.
 But more importantly, it also is distinct from the body of Christ.
 This later distinction is far more difficult for us to see and understand.
 Yet it is of the greatest importance for comprehending Scripture and doctrine and the Christian dispensation.
 The significance of this cannot be emphasized enough.
 The believer must clearly understand the differences made in Scripture between the true church and Christendom.
 In the present Christian dispensation (a.k.a. the kingdom of heaven in mystery), Christendom is the spoiled crop in the field, a mixture of the work of God, the work of men, and the work of the devil (Matt.
-13:24-30, 37-43).
-Whereas the true church is depicted as a treasure hidden in the field by the One who sold everything He had in order to purchase the field (Matt.
-13:44).
-In this last, the Scriptures entertain the idea of the church becoming hidden out of sight in the field, although God did not sanction this.
-(The third book, The Corruption and Death of Christendom, contains a good explanation of the differences.
+13:24-30, 37-43) (The third book, The Corruption and Death of Christendom, contains a good explanation of the differences.
 The fourth book, How to Better Understand the Bible, does an even better job on this topic)

 Matt.
 16:2-4 (NKJV)